Can You Help Us With Photographs Of This Trek?

 - Two water bottles: 1 litre each

-- Plastic covers: While packing, use Ziploc covers to compartmentalization of things and carry few extra plastic bags for wet clothes.
-You also need ziploc packets to keep soiled sanitary napkins if you use them on the trek.
+- Plastic covers: While packing, use Ziploc covers to compartmentalize things and carry a few extra plastic bags for wet clothes.
+You also need Ziploc packets to keep soiled sanitary napkins if you use them on the trek.

 Mandatory Personal Medical Kit

 - Diamox - 10 tablets (to prevent AMS)

 - Crocin – 6 tablets (fever)

 - Avil 25mg – 4 tablets (allergies)

 - Combiflam – 4 tablets (Pain killer)